With the Snack Pack Program, no District 5 child has to go hungry.

 Hundreds of Students Are Provided Food

 Snack Packs are delivered by school social workers and school counselors in the schools.
-During the 2019-2020 school year, we are serving 632 students, representing about 4% of our student population.

 Teacher Forum -Uniting all schools in the District, Teachers of the Year from the current and previous year along with elected officials gather for an evening of dining together and discussing pertinent issues.